Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

-for the distribution function $f_{\mathbf{k}}(\mathbf{r},t)$ of Bogoliubov quasi-particles.
+for the distribution function $f_{\mathbf{k}}(\mathbf{r},t)$ of Bogoliubov quasiparticles.
 Here the spin indices are suppressed and the effects of electron-impurity, electron-phonon, and electron-electron scatterings are subsumed in the collision integral $I_{\mathrm{im,ee,ph}}[f_{\mathbf{k}}(\mathbf{r},t)]$.
 The Boltzmann equation \eqref{eq:fbe} and the gap equation \eqref{eq:gap_equation} form a closed set of equations that depicts the incoherent nonequilibrium dynamics of a superconductor.
-As an approximation, the Boltzmann equation works for the slow and large scale dynamics with the characteristic frequency scale $\omega$ and wave vector $q$ much smaller than the fermi energy $\varepsilon_{\text{F}}$ and momentum $k_{\text{F}}$~\cite{aronov,gray, Sun.2018_hydrodynamics}.
-It also neglects the quantum coherence of the pair excitation degrees of freedom, i.e., Anderson pseudo spins, and thus does not contain information of collective modes of the order parameter~\cite{Sun.2020_collective}.
-Nevertheless, the Boltzmann equation do capture the key aspects of the nonequilibrium physics relevant to this work.
+For superconductors, the Boltzmann equation works for the slow and large scale dynamics of quasiparticles with the characteristic time and length scales much larger than the inverse gap $1/\Delta$ (at the order of picoseconds) and coherence length $\xi_0$ (tens to hundreds of nanometers)~\cite{aronov,gray}.
+It also neglects the quantum coherence of the pair excitation degrees of freedom, and thus does not contain the information of collective modes of the order parameter~\cite{Sun.2020_collective}.
+To quantify the incoherent evolution of quasiparticle distribution in the time scale much longer than the inverse gap and in the larger-than-micrometer length scale, which is the case for the delay dynamics in typical pump-probe experiments, the Boltzmann equation is appropriate.

-We assume that the pump prepares the quasi-particles in a non-thermal distribution with a high effective temperature $T_{\mathrm{e}}=T_{\text{H}}$ and a small gap determined by \equa{eq:gap_equation}, while the phonons are at the environment temperature $T_{\mathrm{L}}$~\cite{demsar,Tinkham}.
-In the subsequent cooling process, the electron-phonon collision terms in \equa{eq:fbe} reduces the number and energy of quasi-particles so that the gap recovers.
+We assume that the pump prepares the quasiparticles in a non-thermal distribution with a high effective temperature $T_{\mathrm{e}}=T_{\text{H}}$ and a small gap determined by \equa{eq:gap_equation}, while the phonons are at the environment temperature $T_{\mathrm{L}}$~\cite{demsar,Tinkham}.
+In the subsequent cooling process, the electron-phonon collision terms in \equa{eq:fbe} reduces the number and energy of quasiparticles so that the gap recovers.